bestvishesh/Raytracer/README.md

 - Implement Monte Carlo methods for rendering
 - Add different objects, other than spheres
 - Add different types of light sources
+- Output image in compressed jpg/png files instead of ppm

 Some images generated with the above raytracer: